D2L with their solution Brightspace has been chosen as the new supplier for UCD's virtual learning environment.

 4. What does this mean for my existing modules on Blackboard and Moodle?

 7. When will my module(s) be moving to Brightspace?

 1. Early Adopters - September 2018

-2. Cohort 1 - all Semester 2 modules will transition in time for the January 2019 semester with the following exceptions:
+2. Cohort 1 - all Semester 2 modules (January 2019) have transitioned with the following exceptions:

 3. Cohort 2 - all Modules in Semester 1 (September) 2019-2020 Academic Year